asnaencorerpg/asnaencorerpg.github.io/dox/aerLrfMessageFileReaderClass.md

 Second level text must be entered on the line following the message details listed above.
 It also allows any combination of letters and numbers.

-To specify substitution text in either first- or send-level message text, enter the ampersand character (&amp;) followed immediately by aone or two digit number.
-If you provide more substitution variables than the number of replacement identifiers (&amp;1...&amp;99), the extra variables are ignored.
+To specify substitution text in either first- or send-level message text, enter the ampersand character (&) followed immediately by aone or two digit number.
+If you provide more substitution variables than the number of replacement identifiers (&1...&99), the extra variables are ignored.
 If you provide fewer substitution variables than the number of replacement identifiers, the identifiers are removed and no text is replaced.

 **Example:**
 <table>